stafiprotocol/stafi-node/README.md

 ## Note

-Now we are mainly testing the functions of block generation, transfer, staking, etc. And this is to prepare for the POA(Supports staking, not transfer).
-We will open the Staking Contracts code later when we are ready.
+Now we are mainly testing the functions of block generation, transfer, staking, etc. And this is to prepare for the POA(support staking, not transfer).
+We will open more codes later when we are ready.

 ## Running from Source

 ### Building

-We have released the public testnet(v0.1.1).
+We have released the public testnet Seiya(v0.1.1).
 Welcome to particpate in us.
 Download the source:

 ```bash
 git clone https://github.com/stafiprotocol/stafi-node.git